Calgary Peace Bridge

 Every year the third week of November is Geography Awareness Week, and the Wednesday of that week is celebrated as GIS Day.
 Once again, like every second year, we organize a celebration for Health GIS day with our GoH members and the broader Health GIS community, in Calgary and beyond.

-We are excited to announce our upcoming 5th GIS Day event, “Health GIS: Spatial Thinking in Applied Research (STAR)”, supported by the O’Brien Institute of Public Health, which will be held online on November 20th, 2024.
+We are excited to announce our upcoming 5th GIS Day event, “Health GIS: Spatial Thinking in Applied Research (STAR)”, supported by the O’Brien Institute for Public Health, which will be held online on November 20th, 2024.

 Building on the tremendous success of our pervious events, which attracted many participants from all over the world, we continue to embrace the virtual format to foster a diverse and inclusive community.
 By remaining online in 2024, we aim to accommodate and encourage participation from a wider audience, transcending geographical barriers and enabling a richer exchange of ideas and innovations in the field of Health GIS and various applied topics.
 Join us for a series of enlightening presentations and discussions that highlight the transformative power of GIS in understanding and addressing complex global challenges.